Botanical Gardens Shaldon

 The Gardens

-The Gardens belong to Teignbridge District Council and are open to the public free of charge 7 days a week .
-The location is above the main seaside village of Shaldon in Devon on a sloping hillside and enjoys stunning views of Teignmouth across the river, Lyme Bay and the East Devon and Dorset coastline to the north east.
-Features such as the castle folly , pond and rill garden, and the Italianate Garden along with the memorial garden to the Burma Star nurses and the “witches cave “ make the Gardens an interesting place to explore.
+The Gardens, once private, belong to Teignbridge District Council and are open to the public free of charge 7 days a week.
+Located on a sloping hillside above the seaside village of Shaldon, the gardens have stunning views of the Teign estuary and across Lyme Bay towards Dorset.
+The arboretum includes some striking trees and features such as the castle folly, the Burma Star rose garden, a pond & rill and an Italianate garden make the Gardens an interesting place to explore.

 Friends of Homeyards